Unboxed-Software/solana-course/content/durable-nonces.md

 ## 3. The Transaction Fails if the Nonce Has Advanced

 Because we are using the nonce in place of the recent blockhash, the system will check to ensure that the nonce we provided matches the nonce in the `nonce_account`.
-This is crucial for security reasons, so no one can submit the same transaction twice.
+This is crucial for security reasons.
 With each transaction, we should add the `nonceAdvance` instruction as the first instruction.
 This ensures that if the transaction goes through, the nonce will change, and no one will be able to submit it twice.

 Here is what we will test:
 1. Create a durable transaction just like in the previous step.